appsmithorg/appsmith-docs/website/docs/reference/widgets/input.md

 When you tick the checkbox, it will enable the Required property, and the input box will show an error message "This field is required" if you have not entered any input.

 <VideoEmbed host="youtube" videoId="2hqT02HCah8" title="Required" caption="Required"/>

+### Show step arrows
+`Show step arrows` controls the visibility of the increase and decrease arrows in the widget.
+They will not be visible on the widget if you turn off this property.
+You can also write `JS` code to show or hide the arrows.

 #### Visible